 Changing subsampling to resampling.
 Currently, temporal/spatial subsampling is described in the optimization_type table, which means that it includes only down sampling capabilities.
 However, it is asserted that optimization done by encoder can also include upsampling.
 Therefore, we propose to change subsampling to resampling to also include upsampling capabilities.

+During the discussion of, the following notes were taken:

+For the change suggested on item 1, semantics would need to be added how the bitmask is to be combined with the optimization_type syntax element.
+It was commented that in terms of software implementation, an explicit expression via flags is better understandable.

+Revisit: Provide formulation of semantics for the interpretation of optimization_type.

+Agreed on re-formulation spatial/temporal resampling (which would also apply to upsampling).

-The text implementation for the proposed changes are as shown below:
+Based on the notes above, we update the text implementation as shown below: